litnialex/asterisk-formula/docs/README.rst

 General notes
 -------------

-It takes a while (about 10 min at a medium PC) to configure and compile Asterisk.
+It takes a while (about 10 min at a medium PC) to configure and compile Asterisk from sources.

 This formula uses `template-formula
 <https://github.com/saltstack-formulas/template-formula>`_ as a base.